lskatz/lyve-SET/docs/TIPS.md

 ###Calling SNPs

 In the case where you have all pileups finished and want to call SNPs on a single node.
 This example uses 24 cpus.
+At the end of this example, you'll still need to sort the VCF files (`vcf-sort`), compress them with `bgzip`, and index them with `tabix`.

     ls bam/*.sorted.bam | xargs -n 1 -I {} basename {} .sorted.bam | xargs -P 24 -n 1 -I {} sh -c "/home/lkatz/bin/Lyve-SET/scripts/launch_varscan.pl bam/{}.sorted.bam --tempdir tmp --reference reference/2010EL-1786.fasta --altfreq 0.75 --coverage 10 > vcf/{}.vcf"